Thelma the Unicorn

 Thelma the Unicorn is a 2024 American animated musical comedy film written by Jared and Jerusha Hess, and directed by Jared Hess and Lynn Wang (in Wang's feature film directorial debut).
 Based on the children's book series of the same name by Aaron Blabey, the film stars Brittany Howard as the titular character, alongside the voices of Will Forte, Jemaine Clement, Edi Patterson, Fred Armisen, Zach Galifianakis, Jon Heder and Shondrella Avery.
-The film marks the acting debut of Howard.
+The film marks the acting debut of Brittany Howard.

-Thelma the Unicorn was released on Netflix on May 17, 2024, and produced by Netflix Animation, Scholastic Entertainment and Netflix Studios.
-The film received generally favorable reviews from critics.
+Thelma the Unicorn was released on Netflix on May 17, 2024, and produced by Netflix Animation Studios and Scholastic Entertainment.
+The film received generally positive reviews from critics.

 Plot

-Thelma is a small farm pony who dreams of becoming a famous musician alongside her band mates Otis the donkey and Reggie the llama, who form a band called The Rusty Buckets.
-After humiliating herself at an audition that would have guaranteed them a spot in the singing showcase event SparklePalooza, a clumsy truck driver accidentally drenches Thelma, while wearing a carrot on her forehead, in glitter and pink paint, giving her the appearance of a unicorn.
-Her appearance attracts a small crowd to her farm, and she seizes this opportunity to sing in front of them.
-Despite Otis' objections of lying to people in favor of performing as their true selves, Thelma decides to stick with her facade.
+In a world where humans and talking animals live side by side, Thelma is a small farm pony who dreams of becoming a famous musician alongside her band mates Otis the donkey and Reggie the llama, who call themselves The Rusty Buckets.
+After a humiliating audition that could have guaranteed them a spot at the singing event SparklePalooza, a clumsy truck driver accidentally drenches Thelma - wearing a carrot on her forehead - in glitter and pink paint, giving her the appearance of a unicorn.
+Her look attracts a small crowd to her farm and she seizes this opportunity to sing.
+Despite Otis' objections of lying to people, Thelma decides to stick with her facade.

-A blind retired record dealer named Peggy Purvis, after hearing The Rusty Buckets on TV, decides to make them her new comeback attraction.
-Soon, Thelma gains the attention of a snooty manager named Vic Diamond, who works for the arrogant singer, Nikki Narwhal.
+A blind, retired record dealer named Peggy Purvis hears The Rusty Buckets on TV and decides to make them her new comeback attraction.
+Soon, Thelma gains the attention of a snooty manager named Vic Diamond who works for the arrogant singer Nikki Narwhal.
 Vic contacts Peggy and after some arm-twisting, convinces her to make Thelma an opening attraction at Nikki's new concert.
 Reluctantly, Peggy agrees and when they go to rendezvous with Vic, the latter uses a missile to destroy a limo carrying Peggy, her husband Gerald, Otis and Reggie while he and Thelma go on without them.

-At Nikki's show, when her friends fail to make it in time, Thelma is forced to sing solo, where she receives a standing ovation from the crowd.
-Vic makes her sign a contract to make him her manager, which also allows him to leave Nikki.
-Outraged over being upstaged, Nikki attempts to attack Thelma, but is booed by the audience, causing her fame to plummet.
-Outside while walking through a crowd of fans, Thelma meets Otis and the two have an argument about him and the rest of her friends' not being at the show.
-Thelma reveals her secret to Vic, but he doesn't care, claiming that putting on a facade is the only way to succeed in the industry.
+At Nikki's show, when her friends fail to make it in time, Thelma is forced to sing solo where she receives a standing ovation from the crowd.
+Vic makes her sign a contract to make him manager, leaving Nikki.
+Outraged, Nikki attempts to attack Thelma but is booed by the audience, causing her fame to plummet.

+While making it through a crowd of fans, Thelma meets Otis and the two have an argument about him and the rest of her friends not being at the show.
+Thelma reveals her secret to Vic but he doesn't care, claiming that putting on a facade is the only way to succeed in the industry.
 Vic convinces Thelma to pretend dating internet star Danny Stallion to increase her fame.
-Meanwhile, Nikki orders her assistant, Megan Shank, to find some dirt on Thelma in order to ruin her image.
+Meanwhile, Nikki orders her assistant Megan Shank to find some dirt on Thelma to ruin her image.